 What are the main Scholarship and Award Schemes out there?

-Below is an outline of some of the many Scholarships and Awards available to new entrants to colleges and universities – it is not an exhaustive list and the information may change.
-Applicants are advised that they should always consult the individual college web pages for the latest information, application dates and closing dates.
+Below is an outline of just some of the many Scholarships and Awards available to new entrants to colleges and universities – it is not an exhaustive list and the information may change.
+Follow the links for further information - applicants should always consult the individual college web pages for the latest information, application and closing dates.

-The Naughton Scholarships are a scheme of scholarships to promote the study of STEM - engineering, science and technology at third level by students in Ireland.
-Each year from February to May Leaving Certificate students can apply for a scholarship if they intend on studying science, engineering or technology at third level that year.
-This scheme is particularly interested in students applying to study STEM (Science, Technology, Engineering and Mathematics) related subjects rather then the more practical sciences (Medicine, Nursing, Veterinary, Physiotherapy etc).
+The Naughton Scholarships aim to promote the study of STEM - engineering, science and technology at third level by students in Ireland.
+Each year from February to May Leaving Certificate students can apply for a scholarship if they intend to study a STEM subject at third level that year.
+The scheme is particularly interested in application from students applying for Science, Technology, Engineering and Mathematics related subjects rather then the more practical sciences (Medicine, Nursing, Veterinary, Physiotherapy etc).

 All applications are reviewed in August each year and the winners of scholarships are notified in September.
 Full details on who is eligible to apply for a scholarship, the terms and conditions applicable to the scholarships and answers to frequent questions are available here.
 Closing Date for receipt of applications is circa 23rd May.

 Links to the appropriate area of the individual college website are provided below to assist with further research: